Networking: Your Secret Weapon for Success

 Dear Ms. Smith,

 I am a currently a Gies College of Business student at the University of Illinois and am exploring accounting as a possible major.
 One of my goals is to conduct informational interviews with alumni who are in occupations that I am considering.
 When I came across your profile on LinkedIn, I was excited to see how you were using your accounting degree as an International Tax Partner at PWC.
 I would love to learn more about your career as a tax accountant, particularly because of my interest in international practice.
-I would like to arrange a brief 15-20 minute phone or video call in the near future.
+I would like to arrange a brief 15-20 minute phone or video call during the week of October 10th or 17th.

 I know that you are very busy, so I will follow up with you next week if I do not hear from you.